nitkan7/nitkan7.github.io/_posts/2025-12-04-What-if-DBCC-CHECKDB-lied-to-you.md

 ![baseline_table](../assets/img/post_assets/post_10/finalplan.png)

 **OBSERVATIONS:**
-- The SELECT works fine, but we've lost half the number of rows!
+- The SELECT works fine, but we've lost half the number of rows!(dropped to 1300 from 2600)(probably since we chose like middle page out of the list of pages)...
 - At the baseline, we read 7 pages.
-Now, we lost 3 pages after 817 due to the miss.
+Now it is 4, we lost 3 pages after 817 due to the miss.
 - As far as the plan is concerned, am not exactly sure why it shows what it shows...